accredible/accredible-business-analytics-take-home-exercise/README.md

 5. Procurement/Negotiation
 6. Closed Won / Closed Lost

-A single deal should move through these stages in a chronological order, but it can go from any stage to Closed Lost.
+A single deal should move through these stages in a chronological order, however, a deal can go from any stage to Closed Lost.

 ## Data